 Breakups can be overwhelming.
 You tend to get angry at yourself or your ex, have negative thoughts, feel lonely, and might resort to things that give you instant gratification.
-You also feel as though the whole world is against you and begin to have trust issues.
-And if you are the one who got dumped, you could enter the cycle of self-pity and self-blame.
+You also feel as though the whole world is against you and begin to distrust relationships in general.
+And if you are the one who got dumped, you might enter a cycle of self-pity and self-blame.

-Getting over a breakup can take weeks or months, depending on how long you were in the relationship or how close you were with the other person.
-The pain that you go through after a breakup can drain you emotionally and physically, dent your confidence, and even make you question your worth.
+Getting over a breakup can take weeks or months, depending on how long you were in the relationship or how attached you were to the other person.
+The pain that follows a breakup can drain you emotionally and physically, dent your confidence, and even make you question your worth.

-That said, the good news is that a breakup is not a failure and not the end of the world but could be an opportunity to have a fresh look at your life.
-Read on as we tell you a few ways to get over a breakup.
+The good news is that a breakup is not a failure and not the end of the world, but can provide an opportunity to reevaluate your life and make a fresh start.
+Read on for a few strategies for getting over a breakup.

 What Happens When We Go Through A Breakup?

 A study published in the Journal of Neurophysiology states that the area in the brain that is activated after a breakup is the same part that is associated with cocaine craving (1).
 Another study conducted by Kross Ethan, et al. has shown that social rejection (including breakups) and physical pain affect common areas of the brain.
-In short, a breakup not only hurts but also could lead to various ‘physical pain disorders’ (2).
+In short, a breakup not only hurts emotionally, but can also lead to various ‘physical pain disorders (2).

-These studies prove that a breakup can be tough to manage and control and can affect both your mental and physical health.
-Therefore, you should make conscious efforts to come out of it at the earliest.
+These studies demonstrate that a breakup is not only tough to logistically navigate, but can wreak havoc on both your mental and physical health.
+Therefore, you should make a conscious effort to utilize every possible coping mechanism to accelerate the healing process.

 30 Ways To Get Over A Breakup